Important COVID-19 Information

 Food pantries receive the bulk of the food they distribute from periodic deliveries provided by large regional warehouse operations called food banks.
 The majority of these food banks are part of a nationwide network operated by Feeding America (www.feedingamerica.org).

 Unlike your local supermarket whose daily food deliveries allows it to stock and sell fresh produce, the less frequent deliveries by food banks means that only canned fruit and vegetables can usually be provided to most food pantries.

-Because canned vegetables are often processed with extra salt and fruit with a sugary syrup, either of which can contribute to future health problems (high weight or blood pressure, diabetes, etc), some writers have suggested that the availability of fresh produce at food pantries through AmpleHarvest.org may help to lower the future health care costs in America.
+Because canned vegetables are often processed with extra salt and fruit with a sugary syrup, either of which can contribute to future health problems (high weight or blood pressure, diabetes, etc), making fresh produce available at food pantries through AmpleHarvest.org helps to significantly lower the future health care costs in America.

-While over 50 million Americans are food insecure, more than 42 million Americans, according to the National Gardening Association, grow vegetables, fruit and herbs in their backyard, rooftop, patio and windowsill gardens.
+While over 42 million Americans are food insecure, more than 61 million Americans, according to industry experts, grow vegetables, fruit and herbs in their backyard, rooftop, patio and windowsill gardens.

 A typical gardener plants their seeds or seedlings and then eagerly waits to begin the harvesting.
 As the growing season progresses, there will often be a far larger harvest than the gardener can use, preserve or give away to friends.